What is ImPACT testing?

 |Is not a substitute for medical evaluation and treatment.|

-The TRIA Sport Concussion Program offers a variety of community engagement and education opportunities, including training for athletes, parents, coaches, community leaders, and other medical personnel.
+The sport concussion team at TRIA offers a variety of community engagement and education opportunities, including training for athletes, parents, coaches, community leaders, and other medical personnel.